Look Up Kern County Public Records for Free: Search Anyone

 These electronic requests can be tracked by entering the request and security numbers.

-In-person requests are completed by visiting the Records Section of the sheriff’s office in Bakersfield.
+In-person requests are completed by visiting the Kern County Sheriff’s Office Records Section in Bakersfield.
 Interested persons should bring a valid government-issued ID Monday, Wednesday, or Friday from 8 AM–12 PM or Tuesday/Thursday from 12 PM–4 PM.

 Kern County Sheriff’s Office